LineageOS/charter/device-support-requirements.md

 ## Other Sensors

-* All other sensors supported by a device’s stock OS SHOULD be supported in LineageOS.
+* All other sensors supported by a device’s stock OS SHOULD be supported.

 ## Accessories

-* All devices with proprietary accessories SHOULD support those accessories in LineageOS (ex.
+* All devices with proprietary accessories SHOULD support those accessories (ex.
 O-Click, Essential 360 Camera).

 ## Hardware Deviations